supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 # django-rest-custom-authentication-example

-this is example if custom authentication.
+This is example if custom authentication.

 The authentication.py file override override the .authenticate(self, request) method.